 A new deal for Yamamoto is a formality.
 The only question, as is most often the case in contract negotiations, is the number.
 I came in with a $1.5 million AAV on a two-year pact the last time I wrote about this.
 I’m still there.
 There’s no good reason for Holland to go higher.
 Surely, despite the generosity of some callers and texters on local sports shows in recent weeks, the top end can’t be more than $1.75 million, can it?

-Going into training camp, Yamamoto is in the mix on the left side with Jesse Puljujarvi, Josh Archibald and Zack Kassian.
+Going into training camp, Yamamoto is in the mix on the right side with Jesse Puljujarvi, Josh Archibald and Zack Kassian.
 Where he fits is up to reasonable debate.
 Two seasons back, when Yamamoto got on a righteous roll playing on a line with Leon Draisaitl and Ryan Nugent-Hopkins, it seemed automatic he was on his way to being a lock in the top six.
 Now?
 Not so much.

 With three weeks remaining before training camp opens, the best thing Yamamoto and Barry can do is get the ink done and eliminate any distractions well before players filter into town.
 Common sense says a two-year bridge deal gets it done.
 Spend two seasons showing Holland exactly why the next deal should include bigger numbers and a longer term.
 Barry knows this.

 My sense is the shelf life for stories about Yamamoto’s contract status, offer sheets included, is another week at most.
 After that, we’ll be down to stories about who, if anybody, Holland should bring to camp on a PTO.
 Yamamoto doesn’t belong in that group of players or in that news cycle.
-Get it done.

 WHILE I’M AT IT